heliobatimarqui/ValueOrError/README.md

 # ValueOrError
 Header only library that defines a class that holds either a value or an error value.
 Intended to be used as the return type of functions where the full range of possible values is necessary, thus avoiding arbitrarily chosen values as indicatives of errors.
-Can be used in a freestanding environment if <type_traits> is available.
+Can be used in a freestanding environment if <type_traits> is available and std::move and std::forward are implemented.

 ## Usage